MonGhimire/Travel-Agency-Website/README.md

 # Travel-Website
-A simple travel agency page with text and an image
+A simple travel agency page with text and images

 ### Design Mock-up